 The first Diversity Council lunch meeting was held at the United Way of Anderson County office in May 2006.
 Discussion items included: an overview of the United Way of Anderson County’s proposed transition to Community Impact; opportunities for involvement in the transition process; and the proposal of a Community Service Day honoring slain Civil Rights leader Dr. Martin Luther King, Jr. On September 8, 2006, it was suggested the name of the Council be changed to the African American Leadership Council (AALC), and on October 6, 2006, the name change was unanimously approved.

-On July 1st, 2016, the Council changed it's name to the African American Leadership Council will take a more financial leadership role in the mission of United Way of Anderson County.
-It was decided that any African American who donates at the Leadership Giving Society level of $500 and above will automatically become a member of the African American Leadership Society.
+On July 1st, 2016, it was decided that members of the African American Leadership Council will take a more financial leadership role in the mission of United Way of Anderson County.
+It was decided that any African American who donated at the Leadership Giving Society level of $500 and above would automatically be a member of the African American Leadership Society.
 This is $19.25 per pay period if you are paid every 2 weeks and can be deducted from you check if your HR Dept. will allow us to set this up with them.

-The council also hosts a Back to School Youth Summit/College Fair for teens in the community.
-Speakers are on hand to discuss timely topics with the youth of the community and to instruct them how to make good decisions in life.
+The council also hosts a Back to School Youth Summit for teens in the community.
+This consists of having speakers are on hand to discuss timely topics with the youth of the community and to instruct them how to make good decisions in life.
 This is also a College Fair so students can speak with representatives from accredited Colleges and Universities in SC, NC, and GA.
 Free school supplies are also given to every student in attendance.